Recent Changes in the Law: by Berwick Solicitors Galway.

 SUMMARY AND CONCLUSION:

 The Law states that , as a general rule, seat-belts do reduce injuries and so should be worn.
 However, seat-belts do not reduce injuries for certain collisions; for example , high- speed impacts.
-In the present case, the Judge decided that the wearing of the seat-belts would not have reduced the injuries (and so did not reduce compensation).
+In the present case, the Judge decided that the wearing of the seat-belts would not have reduced the injuries (and so did not reduce the award).
 Also, in this case, expert views were cited as saying that seat-belts do not help to reduce injuries for side-on impacts.

 The Judge also expressed serious concern about seat-belts not fitting the user; you need to be very careful here; especially for children, as ill-fitting belt can cause acute injury.
 Furthermore, avoid lap seat-belts.